The ‘T’ Factor

 - The one or two that excelled, mainly because they excelled at everything, except P.E.

-- The majority, the students who just made the token effort, and
+- The majority, the students who just did the bare minimum in order to pass, and

-- The type of students that cracked up laughing whenever they heard the word ‘kunst’.
+- The type of students that cracked up laughing whenever they heard the word ‘kunst,’ but did nothing else.

 I fit into the second category.
 I made a token effort, but I didn’t really try all that hard.
 My reason?
-“I’m never going to Germany!”, I thought.
-In fact, until an exchange student called Neela, who spoke perfect English by the way, came to our school in year 12, I’d never even met a German!
+“I’m never going to Germania!”, I thought.
+In fact, until an exchange student called Neela, who spoke perfect English, came to our school as an exchange student in year 12, I’d never even met a German!

 Fast forward 17½ years and I am a week away from making my second trip to Germany, this time to live for three months.
 After six years of German classes in high school, I come armed with a beginner level of grammar and vocabulary, plus two questions that, for absolutely no reason whatsoever, are firmly etched in my memory: